3nws/beako-bot/README.md

 - `r.smug` (sends a smug gif from tenor api)
 - `r.coinflip h t` (flip a coin h and t are not required), aliases: `r.coin`
 - `r.rps choice` (play rock-paper-scissors with Betty)

+## TODO

+- Create a channels class or something to keep track of more series easily.